ivanbo97/hangman-game/README.md

 * Requirements: **Java 14, Maven, Docker**

+1. Clone the project
-1. In project's root folder (where is pom.xml) run:  mvn install
+2. In project's root folder (where pom.xml is) run:  **mvn install**
-2. After the project is bult.
+3. After the project is built.
 You can run : **docker compose up**.
 This will pull two images (hangman-game and mysql), and start the application.
-5. Now you should have locally running two services: MySQL and Hangman game.
+4. Now you should have locally running two services: MySQL and Hangman game.
 You can acess the app on localhost:8080 and there you go :)